 A wise person should have money in their head, but not in their heart. —Jonathan Swift

-Contrary to popular belief, a bigger showroom does not always translate to more profit.
+Contrary to popular belief, a bigger showroom does not always translate to increased profit.
 A bigger showroom is not always better.
 It might look great, it might be good for your sales designers to earn a nice living, and good for your vendors who relish having so much of their product displayed in your showroom, but a bigger showroom may not be good at all for your bottom line.
+So how does showroom size actually impact profitability and sales?

 Two key ratios can help shape your ideal showroom size